Southwest Ohio Regional Transit Authority: Services

+Metro Bus routes

 SORTA Metro operates about 40 major fixed bus routes, as well as a demand-responsive paratransit service.
 Of the major routes, roughly half run only at rush hours and are essentially commuter services, some of them serving the reverse commute.
 The other half operate throughout the day, and some offer increased frequency during rush hours.
 Approximately 90% of all trips are made on the all-day routes, and 10% on the express commuter routes.
+Routes 4, 11, 17, 33, 43, 51, and 78 run at all times.